theRealAph/ScopeLocals/README.md

 example, they may share a logger on an output stream.
 Perhaps they may share some kind of security policy too.

-Because virtual threads are still `Thread`s, it is legitimate for a virtual thread to carry thread-local variables.
+Because virtual threads are still instances of `Thread`, it is legitimate for a virtual thread to carry thread-local variables.
 The short lifetime of virtual threads minimises the problem of long term memory leaks via thread locals.
-An explicit `remove()` isn't necessary when a thread, virtual or not, terminates, because when a thread terminates all thread local variables are automatically removed.
+An explicit `remove()` isn't necessary when a thread, virtual or not, terminates, because when it terminates all thread-local variables are automatically removed.
 However, if you have thousands or millions of threads and every one has its own, inevitably mutable, set of thread-local variables, the memory footprint may become significant.